-So, we started to develop DEOS - the Distance Education Online Symposium.
+So, we started to develop DEOS-the Distance Education Online Symposium.
+Encompassing the online journal Deosnews and the accompanying global discussion forum Deos-L.

 Far more interactive than printed journals.
 With more frequent publications.
 Free of charge since we had no printing and shipping costs.
 Promoting the printed journal and increasing the number of subscriptions.

 We approached authors of quality contributions that we could not include in the printed journal.
-Most of them pleased to be published in DEOS.
+Most of them were pleased to be published in DEOS.
 Asked international scholars and pioneers to contribute and received a lot of positive feedback and support.

-Wow, I became editor of DEOSNEWS - one of the world's first online journals.
+Wow!
+I became editor of Deosnews-one of the world's first online journals.
 And published the first issue in April 91.
 A year later, one of the world's first electronic journals that obtained an International Standard Serial Number (ISSN: 1062-9416).